matthiasbeyer/matthiasbeyer/README.md

 I'm a Software Engineer from Germany, working in Rust for my private projects and in Bash/Python/C++ in my dayjob.
+I am a Linux professional, certified LPIC1 and looking forward to get my LPIC2 soon.
+I have skills with various deployment systems, programming languages and other linux-based tools (see below).

 I enjoy all kinds of music, hiking and boardgames in my freetime.